fabric8io/fabric8/docs/getStartedJube.md

     cd jube-2.0.0-image
     ./run.sh

-If your operating system does't have the executable flag set on the run script; try
+If your operating system doesn't have the executable flag set on the run script; try

     chmod +x *.sh *.bat bin/*